Frome: Initiatives

 In early 2015, the UK's first high street library of things was set up in the town.
 In one year (May 2018 to April 2019), use of the shop helped avoid 92 tonnes CO2e of greenhouse gas emissions, saved 117,000 kg of material usage and avoided 10 tonnes of manufacturing waste.
 In the same period its members collectively saved £66,800 by borrowing instead of buying items.
-In 2024 the Share Shop closed for lack of funding.

 The Town Council installed the first community fridge in the country in May 2016; 90,000 items a year have been saved from landfill.
 This was joined by a community larder in October 2017.

 On 13 December 2017 the Town Council unanimously agreed to become a 'single-use plastic'-free council.

 Frome has an online market, the Food Hub launched in November 2018, where sustainable supplies from local farmers and food producers can be sourced, either for collection or by delivery (central Frome only).

-There are a number of public green spaces within the town, both formal and informal; some are substantial such as the Victoria Park or the Rodden Meadow; others may be smaller but are valued within their neighbourhoods, such as Weylands or the Dippy.
+There are both formal and informal public green spaces within the town; some such as the Victoria Park or the Rodden Meadow are substantial; others are smaller but are valued within their neighbourhoods, such as Weylands or the Dippy.
 Many of the public spaces have organised litter picks, arranged by local community groups.

-Parliament

-For Westminster elections the town is part of the Frome and East Somerset constituency, which was first contested at the 2024 general election when it was won by Anna Sabine for the Liberal Democrats.
+Administrative history